Selling a Technology & SaaS Business in Prague

 Scalable, maintainable codebase

-Technical due diligence will assess architecture quality, test coverage, deployment practices, and technical debt.
+Technical due diligence will assess architecture quality, test coverage, release practices, and technical debt.
 A well-maintained codebase with modern practices reduces risk and accelerates post-close integration.

 Product-led or efficient sales motion